 This sometime bartender and forever friend of Cloud Strife, introduced in Final Fantasy VII, "helped drive a tradition of tough, independent [role-playing game] heroines," IGN says.

 This soldier has been celebrated as one of the original Mortal Kombat characters, but she's also been left out of several editions.
 In the end, she's a survivor -- a character that, according to Game Rant, has evolved into "more than just a pretty face."

 This half-vampire, half-human is a multimedia force -- the star of her own games and movies.
 (On the big screen, she was originally portrayed by Kristanna Loken of Terminator 3.)
 She was also the (topless) face of the gaming industry in a famous Playboy profile.

 This character has progressed from a bit part in the original Silent Hill to the protagonist of Silent Hill 3 (and the film, Silent Hill: Revelation).
 The first female -- and teenager -- to lead the horror franchise, Heather is an upgrade over "her two bland-o male predecessors," Game Revolution said.

 In 1986, the original players of Metroid didn't know until the end of their journey that the armored bounty hunter at the center of the sci-fi action was, in fact, one of gaming's pioneering female power characters.

-Chell doesn't speak in the shooter game, but she's heard loud and clear.
-Her "plain orange jump suit" and "no hint of personality," Games Radar says, "celebrate[s] the empowerment of the feminine rather than subjugating it to objectification by the male gaze."
+Chell may not speak in her shooter game, but she's still heard loud and clear.
+Her "plain orange jump suit" and "no hint of personality," Games Radar said, "celebrate[s] the empowerment of the feminine rather than subjugating it to objectification by the male gaze."